photonstorm/lazer/worklog.md

 * SetPixel assumes the ImageData is the full canvas and doesn't need offsetting on write.
 * SetPixels could record the extend of the dirty rect and optimise the putImageData call as a result.

+### 22nd November 2015

+Started work on the Array Utils.
+So far have done GetRandomElement, RemoveRandomElement, Shuffle and SpliceOne.
+Included adding String Utils Pad.

+Also did the Array Matrix functions: TransposeMatrix, RotateMatrix, ReverseRows, ReverseColumns, MatrixToString, RotateLeft, RotateRight and Rotate180.

 ### 21st November 2015

 SetPixels now takes an ImageData offset for the x,y dirty rect placement.
 Added Vec2.setTo.